edgeworx/docs/content/en/docs/apps/docker-to-edgeworx.md

 ---
-title: "Docker to Darcy"
+title: "Docker to Edgeworx"
 weight: 300
 aliases:
-  - /darcy/darcy-cloud/applications-doc/docker-to-darcy
+  - /edgeworx/edgeworx-cloud/applications-doc/docker-to-edgeworx
 ---

 There are several
 possible [docker run](https://docs.docker.com/engine/reference/commandline/run/) command line options that can be used when spinning up a Docker container.
-The following docker run commands can be directly mapped from a `docker run` command to a [Darcy Cloud](/docs/cloud/start-portal) YAML configuration file:
+The following docker run commands can be directly mapped from a `docker run` command to a [Edgeworx Cloud](/docs/guides/start-portal) YAML configuration file:

 1. Volumes
 2. Environment Variables